 - Leggings are not a substitute for pants.
 They must be worn covered by an appropriate top, dress or skirt that is fingertip length or longer.

 - Hats, bandannas, etc., may not be worn during the academic day.
 (During the winter term, woolen knit hats may be worn outside for warmth.)
-They may not be worn at ANY TIME in the Romano Dining Hall.
+They may not be worn at ANY TIME in the Dining Room.

 - No extreme haircuts or unnatural hair colors.